PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-05 07:53:04
+Last updated: 2024-04-05 07:53:37
-Random Quote: When you hit rock bottom, you still have a way to go until the abyss. - Tokyo
+Random Quote: I count no day as lived unless I have loved a woman, slain a foeman, and eaten a fine meal.  -  Daario Naharis